PDC-support/pdc-intro/PITCHME.md

 In order to use MATLAB you need to have a MATLAB license.

-KTH has a site-wide license for MATLAB which includes all MATLAB toolboxes.
+KTH has a MATLAB site license for academic users, affiliated at KTH or affiliated with other universities.
+The license includes all MATLAB toolboxes.

 To access the installation of MATLAB on Dardel, please contact PDC support and request access.